algorandfoundation/xGov/Proposals/xGov-104.md

 Amount: 50000

 Description:
+    - Implemeting web3 chat in webapp.
-    - Swapping assets between addresses while chatting
+    - Swapping assets between addresses while chatting.
-    - Sending assets between addresses while chatting
+    - Sending assets between addresses while chatting.
     - Release apis as a service so that projects can integrate chat app into their web3 application.